 The composition of materials used to construct a building can absolutely make a difference in the range, reliability, and performance of your wireless network.
 If your house, flat, or apartment is primarily make up of brick or concrete,

 You have more challenges than someone living in a building composed of traditional materials such as wood and drywall.
 This has to do with the fact that the Electromagnetic Waves of the Wi-Fi signal get absorbed or even reflected more or less by different materials in the environment.

 In the case of brick or concrete, these materials absorb the signal much greater than wood does, resulting in decreased range and speed, and generally less reliability than the same Wi-Fi network in a wood environment.
 Most routers nowadays are dual-band routers, which is a good thing.

 However, in the case of EM-absorbing materials being present in the walls, ceilings, and floors of your residence, it is best to connect on a lower-frequency band if possible.
-Most routers can operate at both 2.4GHz and 5GHz.
+Most routers can operate at both 2.4GHz and 5GHz means they are dual band Wifi router.
 Generally 5GHz is preferred because of the greater availability of dear channels and fewer devices and interference to compete with.